michele-alessandrini/dtm-infracost/finops.md

 ### Take advantage of the variable cost model of the cloud.

-Public cloud is founded on the  pay-as-yo-go principles, which does not just mean to pay resources just when you need them.
+Public cloud is founded on the  pay-as-yo-go principle, which does not just mean to pay resources when you need them.
 It means also to pay for the **right** amount of resources when you need them.
 Being right it means to optimise sizes and leverage all the options made available by cloud providers.
 Being able to move from a service billed by the time you use it to a service billed for how much you use it, for instance, gives you leverages that are very hard (or impossible) to have in traditional infrastructure contexts. (i.e. physical data centers).
 All options can and must be analysed in order to pick the right one.

 # Implementing FinOps